cmunch1/nba-prediction/README.md

 Project Repository: [https://github.com/cmunch1/nba-prediction](https://github.com/cmunch1/nba-prediction)

 ### Plan

-Gradient boosted tree models (Xgboost and LightGBM) will be utilized to determine the probability that the home team will win each game.
-The model probability will be calibrated against the true probability distribution using sklearn's CalibratedClassifierCV.
-The probability of winning will be important in developing betting strategies because such strategies will not bet on every game, just on games with better expected values.
-The model will be deployed online using a [streamlit app](https://cmunch1-nba-prediction-streamlit-app-fs5l47.streamlit.app/) to predict and report winning probabilities every day.
+ - Gradient boosted tree models (Xgboost and LightGBM) will be utilized to determine the probability that the home team will win each game.
+ - The model probability will be calibrated against the true probability distribution using sklearn's CalibratedClassifierCV.
+ - The probability of winning will be important in developing betting strategies because such strategies will not bet on every game, just on games with better expected values.
+ - Pipelines will be setup to scrape new data from NBA website every day and retrain the model when desired.
+ - The model will be deployed online using a [streamlit app](https://cmunch1-nba-prediction-streamlit-app-fs5l47.streamlit.app/) to predict and report winning probabilities every day.

 <img src="./images/streamlit_example.jpg" width="800"/>